PandaStripes11/advent-of-code-2020/README.md

 2. [Link](#link)

 ## About
 These are my solutions to the puzzle so far.
 Feel free to correct things and find better solutions to my code.
+My solutions are in python 3.
+If you are confused about some of the methods check out the documentation at https://docs.python.org/3/

 ## Link
 https://adventofcode.com/2020/